Serena’s Choice: Williams’ tough call resonates with women

 “Now, looking back, I wish that every time I chose my family over my job . . . it didn’t label me as unambitious,” she said.
 “I got goosebumps as I read Serena’s piece because she said what many of us feel and are afraid to voice: It’s not fair, and something’s got to give.”

-Such dilemmas are exacerbated in sports, says Lisa Banks, a prominent Washington employment attorney specializing in both gender and sports cases.
+Such dilemmas are exacerbated in sports, said Lisa Banks, a prominent Washington employment attorney specializing in both gender and sports cases.

 “Having it all is a subjective thing,” she said.
 “You can have it all, but can you have it at the same time and the same level, if you’re going through pregnancies?
 No, you miss some time, you miss training.
 You’re necessarily at a disadvantage.”